LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

      Thiruvathukal, George 99.5 A
      Harrington, Andrew 91.2 A-

-   For extra credit include an addendum for each category where one or more grades is missing, including a count of the number of grades missing followed by the category letter.
+   For **extra credit** include an addendum starting with "Missing: ", only if there are not enough grades in all categories.
+For each category where one or more grades is missing, including a count of the number of grades missing followed by the category letter.
 An example is using the example categories is::